a-little-hoof/easy_meanflow/README.md

 # Torch MeanFlow 🌊

-*A clean PyTorch implementation of the paper "Mean Flows for One-step Generative Modeling" by Geng et al, with on-the-fly FID evaluation.*
+*A clean PyTorch implementation of the paper ["Mean Flows for One-step Generative Modeling"](https://arxiv.org/abs/2505.13447) by Geng et al, with on-the-fly FID evaluation.*

-This project aims to provide a straightforward and clean **PyTorch implementation** of Mean Flow models for CIFAR-10 and MNIST.
+Our goal is to provide a straightforward and clean **PyTorch implementation** of Mean Flow models for CIFAR-10 and MNIST, such that researchers can conduct experiments with minimal costs.

 ---